NotAnyMike/GaussianProcessSimple/README.md

 # Gaussian Processes Simple Examples

+In **Explanation.ipynb** there is an small explanation of what is going on in order to sample and predict from the posterior distribution, in **LongerExample.ipynb** a more extrict example is given.

-This is taken from the course Machine Learning and Pattern Recognition from the University of Edinburgh, with professor Aian Murray.
-Support code is taken from the course CPSC540, professor Nando de Freitas when we was at UBC
+Part of the code is taken from the course Machine Learning and Pattern Recognition from the University of Edinburgh, with professor Aian Murray.
+Support code is taken from the course CPSC540, professor Nando de Freitas when we was at UBC.

 This repo shows and exaplains how to get a general model of Gaussian Process, it shows how to sample from the prior: